Dealing with difficult emotions is hard for young children.

 This article defines self-control in kids and provides techniques to facilitate self-control in young children.
 Several worksheets and games are also provided to help children practice self-control techniques.

-Before you continue, you might like to download our three Positive CBT Exercises for free.
-These science-based exercises will provide you with a detailed insight into positive Cognitive-Behavioral Therapy (CBT) and give you the tools to apply it in your therapy or coaching.
+Before you continue, we thought you might like to download our three Emotional Intelligence Exercises for free.
+These science-based exercises will enhance your ability to understand and work with your emotions and will also give you the tools to foster the emotional intelligence of your clients, students, or employees.

 This Article Contains: